chashikajw/Smart-Worker/README.md

 # Work smart - Earn smart

 Domestic services android app with a map.
 Users can search and get information about nearest domestic services and anyone can request to serve.
 People also can add services via the app.
-- requre GPS location.
+- Require GPS location.
-- require internet connection.
+- Require internet connection.
-- require person etails to register the app
+- Require person etails to register the app

 ## Application guide